How to nominate someone

 Nominations must be supported by the evidence of transformational leadership in learning and teaching.

 Submit a nomination form to recommend someone for the Leadership in Learning & Teaching Award.
-Nominations for the University Teaching Awards 2022 will open in January 2024 and close on Friday 1st March 2024.
+Nominations for the University Teaching Awards 2024 will open in January 2024 and close on Friday 1st March 2024.

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
 At this point, supporting statements will be requested from the nominee, the nominee’s Director of Studies and relevant students.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.